-$$p_j = P_j / \sum{i=1}^{i=n} P_i.
-(3)$$
+$$p{sum} = \sum{i=1}^{i=R} p{abs_i} \tag{3}$$

-A fuller account of the way probabilities are calculated may be found in Ref.
-[26].
+A fuller account of the way probabilities are calculated may be found in [11].

-Given that the New patterns represent the symptoms of one patient at a particular time and given that each pattern in Old describes a single disease or a single cluster of symptoms that may form part of the description of one or more diseases, then each alignment formed by SP62 represents an hypothesis about any one disease that the patient may have.
+Given that the New patterns represent the symptoms of one patient at a particular time and given that each pattern in Old describes a single disease or a single cluster of symptoms that may form part of the description of one or more diseases, then each alignment formed by SP62 represents a hypothesis about any one disease that the patient may have.

 Where alternative alignments encode different subsets of the symbols in New, it is possible that the patient may be suffering from two or more diseases at the same time.
 This possibility is discussed in Section 3.7.2, below.
-However, where two or more of the best alignments encode exactly the same symbols from New, then they represent alternative diagnostic hypotheses and they may be compared using values for relative probability (p).
+However, where two or more of the best alignments encode exactly the same symbols from New, then they represent alternative diagnostic hypotheses and they may be compared using values of p{rel} .

-When SP62 formed the alignment shown in Fig. 6, it also formed a similar alignment, matching exactly the same symbols in New, in which column 2 contained a pattern representing the symptoms of smallpox, instead of the pattern for influenza.
-The relative probability values calculated in this case were 0.99950 for influenza and 0.00049 for smallpox, reflecting the prevalence of those two diseases in the world today.6
+When SP62 formed the alignment shown in Figure 3, it also formed a similar alignment, matching exactly the same symbols in New, in which column 2 contained a pattern representing the symptoms of smallpox, instead of the pattern for influenza.
+The p{rel} values calculated in this case were 0.99950 for influenza and 0.00049 for smallpox, reflecting the prevalence of those two diseases in the world today.
+5

-3.7.1.
-Explaining away
+3.7.1 'Explaining away'

 The symptoms of influenza and smallpox are quite similar, except for the very distinctive rash and blisters that occur in smallpox.
-The example shown in Fig. 6 is silent about whether John Smith had a rash and blisters or not.
+The example shown in Figure 3 is silent about whether John Smith had a rash and blisters or not.
 If a rash and blisters had been seen to be absent, this would have been represented as '<skin> normal </skin>'.
-Given this lack of information about the state of the patient's skin, he may have either influenza or smallpox but he is very much more likely to have the former than the latter, as indicated by the calculated probabilities.
+Given this lack of information about those symptoms, the patient is very much more likely to have influenza than smallpox, as indicated by the calculated probabilities.

-If '<skin> rash_with_blisters </skin>' is added to the symptoms recorded in New, and if SP62 is run again with the augmented set of symptoms, the best alignment found by the system is similar to that shown in Fig. 6 but with the pattern for smallpox (the second pattern in Fig. 4) instead of the pattern for influenza in column 2 and with a match shown between '<skin> rash_with_blisters </skin>' in the set of New patterns and the same symbols in the pattern that describes smallpox.
+If '<skin> rash with blisters </skin>' is added to the symptoms recorded in New, and if SP62 is run again with the augmented set of symptoms, the best alignment found by the system is similar to that shown in Figure 3 but with the pattern for smallpox (the second pattern in Figure 1) instead of the pattern for influenza in column 2 and with a match shown between '<skin> rash with blisters </skin>' in the set of New patterns and the same symbols in the pattern that describes smallpox.
 However, in this case there is no other alignment that matches the same symbols in New.
-Consequently, the relative probability of the best alignment is 1.0.
+Consequently, the value of p{rel} for the best alignment is 1.0.
 In short, the addition of one distinctive symptom to the list of symptoms has a dramatic effect on the relative probabilities calculated by the system.
 Instead of a vanishingly small probability for smallpox (0.00049), the system now assigns it a probability of 1.0, in accordance with our intuitions.

-6 There are, of course, other factors that may be relevant-such as the possibility that someone might release the smallpox virus deliberately-but in this example, knowledge of such other factors has been excluded.
+There are, of course, other factors that may be relevant-such as the possibility that someone might release the smallpox virus deliberately-but in this example knowledge of such other factors has been excluded.